DigitalPublishingToolkit/TOD50/md/book.md

 The kernel of alt-right conspiracy theories became known in alt-right circles as 'cultural Marxism'.
 But what the hell is that?
-Conservative scholars like Paul Gottfried (founder of paleo conservatism), Michael Minnicino (infamous creator of cultural Marxism), and James Davison Hunter (who theorizes the cultural war),[^f05_7] alt-right influencers like Bolsonaro's political advisor Olavo de Carvalho[^f05_8], and specialists in international relations, such as Brazilian diplomat and former Foreign
+Conservative scholars like Paul Gottfried (founder of paleoconservatism), Michael Minnicino (infamous creator of the term cultural Marxism), and James Davison Hunter (who theorizes the cultural war),[^f05_7] alt-right influencers like Bolsonaro's political advisor Olavo de Carvalho[^f05_8], and specialists in international relations, such as Brazilian diplomat and former Foreign